An Introduction to Fastener Categories

 Then in 2007, the acquisition of JPC Fasteners, a well-known full-line fastener distributor in the Northeast, based in Philadelphia, PA, gave the company the resources and expertise to do more than just dabble.
 So, for the past 13 years, we’ve been able to supply our traditional hardware customers with all their necessary, complementary fasteners as well.

-We understand that you can buy fasteners in thousands of different places, from the checkout Fastener Blog -1line at the grocery store, to the big-box DIY chains, to specialty suppliers.
+We understand that you can buy fasteners in thousands of different places, from the checkout line at the grocery store to the big-box DIY chains, to specialty suppliers.
 What you won’t always find, however, is a willing and expert staff to help guide you to the RIGHT fastener for your application.

 This is the first post in a series about fasteners.
-Today’s will be an overview of the major fastener categories as they relate to a majority of our customers and the specific types of fasteners you’ll find in each.
+Today’s will provide an overview of the major fastener categories as they relate to most of our customers and the specific types of fasteners you’ll find in each.

 Here’s a chart of how fasteners break down at Austin Hardware®: